araymont/AdventofCodeSolutions/README.md

 I did fail part 2 initially, only because I forgot to make it push all values below down.
 After fixing that, I passed it.

+## Day 2
+Yea this one wasn't too bad, same input system as day1 but splitting each line into an array with 2 values useing .split() I made some functions to calculate the points from the thing I chose and another to determine the points gained by the outcome then added those values and that was it!

+Part 2 was pretty nice as well, I failed It once, but that was because in moving things around I forgot to account for the fact that even in a loss you still get some points